alejandrogzi/packbed/README.md

 - read serialized components from a binary file through a Rust library or Python module
 - write specific components each to a different .bed file through a Rust library or Python module

-> What's new on packbed v0.0.5!
+> What's new on packbed v0.0.6!
 >
-> - Fixes non overlapping CDS logic
+> - Fixes lost overlapping components because of sorting step
-> - Fixes sorting algorithm to put bigger parents first
+> - Adds --overlap_exon flag to overlap only exon regions (no UTR-aware)

 ## Usage
 ### Binary